lengfeld/subpatch/README.internal.md

 -> So mybe use oldstable as a reference!
 - NOTE: maybe also look at the python version in Yocto LTS
 - NOTE: also document the minimum git requirement

+Error when "adding" a subproject instead another subproject

+Add learning: Reviewing the diff of a patch file is ugly/not nice
+- And subpatch uses patch files and there will be cause where there are diffs And add the section
+- Explain why this is not optimal, but ok.
+Subpatch helps wit checks that you don't have to look at the details of the patch-file-diff

+Add docker/podman/debbootstrap contains to test different python3 versions, different git versions and different distros.

+The "version" argument/command should also print the verison of the use superproject and subproject tooling, e.g. git, svn, tar

+Add documentation how to update subpatch to a new version

+Recheck that ".gitignore" is not used on "subpatch add/update"